daphne-eu/daphne/doc/HDFS-Usage.md

 }
 ```

-### Limitations:
+### Limitations

-For now writing to a specific directory, through DAPHNE, within HDFS is not supported.
+For now, writing to a specific directory, through DAPHNE, within HDFS is not supported.
 DAPHNE will always try to write under the root HDFS directory `/<name>.<type>.hdfs`.

 ## Distributed Runtime